hoangduytran/blender-manual/manual/compositing/types/input/scene/render_layers.rst

    :align: right
    :alt: Render Layers Node.

-This node is the starting place for getting a picture of your scene into the compositing node tree.
+Read render layers and passes from a scene into the compositing node graph.

 Inputs